alec-borman/TenutoNotationLanguage/README.md

 ---

+## 🤖 The AI Catalyst: Overcoming the Perceptual Gap
+Large Language Models (LLMs) possess immense innate power for pattern recognition and latent-space mapping, allowing them to extract the "fossilized" structural DNA of a composition.
+However, they inherently suffer from **polyphonic and temporal blindness**.
+Without sensory auditory awareness, they hallucinate math and conflate layered timelines.

+**Tenuto is the catalyst that unlocks true AI musical expertise.**
+If an LLM attempts to generate music using XML, it wastes its entire context window explicitly declaring redundant tags, destroying its ability to reason about macro-level structures.
+By forcing the AI to communicate through Tenuto's highly constrained, token-efficient scaffolding, the LLM's raw computational power is safely channeled into perfect acoustic reality.

+---

 ## 🌌 The Scope of the Tenuto Ecosystem
 Tenuto is not just a syntax; it is an entire suite of interrelated architectures designed to govern the future of digital audio.